KatherineMichel/digital-commonplace/README.md

 https://github.blog/2020-08-06-gmtk-game-jam-2020-staff-picks-open-source-games/ | 10 great open source games from GMTK Game Jam 2020 - The GitHub Blog
 https://repl.it/talk/announcements/Programming-Language-Jam-Let-the-hacking-begin/49105 | Repl.it - Programming Language Jam -- Let the hacking begin!
 https://blog.repl.it/langjam | Repl.it - The Programming Language Jam & Grant

+https://github.com/trekhleb/javascript-algorithms | trekhleb/javascript-algorithms: 📝 Algorithms and data structures implemented in JavaScript with explanations and links to further readings